antontuhai/Education/README.md

 # MNP Lookup System

-MNP Lookup System (for short - MNP-System) is the software application serving to make requests to the MNP providers (`Partners`) to gain the information about the subscribers' mobile number portability.
+MNP Lookup System is the software application serving to process and forward MNP lookup requests from the Clients to MNP providers.